-The results indicated that increase litter size caused a significant (Table 3 and 4; $P \le 0.05$ , $P \le 0.01$ and $P \le 0.001$ ) decrease in body weights at all estimated periods.
-These findings are in line with Das (2022), who realized that litter sizes significantly affected each litter's weight at weaning in India, but it had little effect on the rabbits' post-weaning growth.
-These findings are highly consistent with those of EL Kholya (2011) who reported that post-weaning weight (28-70 days) was influenced by litter size.
+The results indicated that increased litter size at birth (LSB) caused a significant (Table 3 and 4; $P \le 0.05$ , $P \le 0.01$ and $P \le 0.001$ ) decrease in body weights at all estimated periods.
+These findings are highly consistent with those of EL Kholya (2011) who reported that postweaning weight (28-70 days) was influenced by litter size.
 They concluded that a high litter size number would result in a decrease of post-weaning rabbits' weights.
+On the contrary; these findings are not in agreement with Das (2022, in India), who realized that litter sizes significantly affected each litter's weight at weaning, but it had little effect on the rabbits' post-weaning growth.